One Law for All campaigns against Sharia and religious arbitration in the UK, Iran and across the globe.

-The accommodation of arbitration systems to govern private and family matters had led, arguably, to the greatest human rights violations of minority women in the UK.
+In the UK, the accommodation of arbitration systems to govern private and family matters had led, arguably, to the greatest human rights violations of minority women in the UK.
+The same is true internationally.

 This document aims to respond to some of the most frequently asked questions about Sharia bodies in the UK.
 They are being published with an open letter by an unprecedented number of women’s rights campaigners and organisations to the government raising serious concerns about it limited inquiry into Sharia courts.